-5 things you should know about the Museum of Ice Cream
+5 things to know about the Museum of Ice Cream

-[Please enjoy this awkward pause while we wait for peeps to catch up with 2018 trends]
+[Please enjoy this awkward pause while we wait for peeps to catch up with pop culture]

 Okay, now that you’ve seen how awesome it is, you’re probably looking up tickets now.
 But WHOA, hold up, let’s talk details first.